New York Court of Appeals

 The New York Court of Appeals is the highest court in the Unified Court System of the State of New York.
-The Court of Appeals consists of seven judges: the Chief Judge and six Associate Judges who are appointed by the Governor and confirmed by the State Senate to 14-year terms.
-The Chief Judge of the Court of Appeals also heads administration of the state's court system, and thus is also known as the Chief Judge of the State of New York.
-Its 1842 Neoclassical courthouse is located in New York's capital, Albany.
+It consists of seven judges: the chief judge and six associate judges, who are appointed by the governor and confirmed by the state senate to 14-year terms.
+The chief judge of the Court of Appeals also heads administration of the state's court system, and thus is also known as the chief judge of the State of New York.
+The Court of Appeals was founded in 1847 and is located in the New York Court of Appeals Building in Albany, New York.

 Nomenclature

-In the Federal court system, and all other U.S. states, the court of last resort is known as the "Supreme Court".
-New York, however, calls its trial and intermediate appellate courts the "Supreme Court", and the court of last resort the Court of Appeals.
-This sometimes leads to confusion regarding the roles of the respective courts.
+New York uses an unusual nomenclature for its state courts.
+In the federal court system and in all other U.S. states, the court of last resort is known as the "Supreme Court".
+New York, however, calls its lower courts the "Supreme Court".
+In New York, the "Supreme Court" consists of the trial court and the intermediate appellate court, which is called the "Appellate Division" of the Supreme Court.
+The highest New York state court is called the Court of Appeals.

-Further adding to the misunderstanding is New York's terminology for jurists on its top two courts.
-Those who sit on its supreme courts are referred to as "Justices" – the title reserved in most states and the Federal court system for members of the highest court – whereas the members of New York's highest court, the Court of Appeals, are simply called "Judges".
+Further adding to the confusion is New York's terminology for jurists on its top two courts.
+Those who sit on its Supreme Court are referred to as "Justices" – the title reserved in most states and the Federal court system for members of the highest court – whereas the members of New York's highest court, the Court of Appeals, are simply called "Judges".